goblinmasterlord/ux-portfolio/documentation.md

 - Removed conflicting `useEnhancedScrollAnimation` usage that was creating race conditions
 - Cleaned up unused imports to reduce linting errors

+### Personal Projects Section Redesign (Latest)
+- **Restructured projects into two categories**: AI-focused projects and client sites
+- **Enhanced project cards** with expandable functionality showing detailed features
+- **Compact card design** with improved image sizing and better visual hierarchy
+- **Creative tech stack section** with floating logos on a beautiful blur background
+- **Improved animations** with staggered entrance effects and hover interactions
+- **Mobile-responsive design** with optimized layouts for all screen sizes

 ## Development Notes

 1. **Animation Performance**: The project uses Framer Motion extensively.
 Care should be taken to avoid dual animation observers that can cause flickering.